opentdf/otdfctl/docs/man/policy/subject-mappings/update.md

       default: false
 ---

+# Update a subject mapping

+Update a Subject Mapping to alter entitlement of an entity to an Attribute Value.

-'Actions' are updated in place, destructively replacing the current set.
+`Actions` are updated in place, destructively replacing the current set.
 If you want to add or remove actions, you must provide the full set of actions on update.

+At this time, creation of a new SCS during update of a subject mapping is not supported.

+For more information about subject mappings, see the `subject-mappings` subcommand.

+For more information about subject condition sets, see the `subject-condition-sets` subcommand.